Eluinhost/Match-Calendar/README.md

 Run `git pull` to get the latest version.

-Run `npm install` to install the latest dependencies.
+Run `npm update` to install the latest dependencies.

 Run `npm prune` to cleanup dependencies.